HistoryThis section has been translated automatically.

 Benjamin Castleman, 1954

 DefinitionThis section has been translated automatically.

-Castleman lymphoma, also known as Castleman disease, is a rare systemic disease defined by an aetiologically as yet unexplained (HHV-8 infection?) hypertrophy of the lymph nodes with angio-follicular lymph hyperplasia.
+Castleman's lymphoma, also Castleman's disease, is a rare systemic disease defined by aetiologically as yet unexplained (HHV-8 infection?) hypertrophy of the lymph nodes with angio-follicular lymphoid hyperplasia.

-- the rarer multicentric form, in which several lymph nodes and lymph node stations are affected.
+- the rarer multicentric form (mCD), in which several lymph nodes and lymph node stations are affected.
 This type is usually associated with HIV infection.

 You might also be interested in

 < 2.4:1000,000/person in the general population.

 In HIV-infected patients, the incidence is 4.3 cases per 10,000 patient-years according to a British study.